Prometeu27/ai-games-recommendation/README.md

 Monkey Playin' is a games recommendation system using AI models.
 Made in collaboration with @robbycode29 (for the django server)

+Angular was used for frontend dev, using firebase for authentification, database and storage.
+Also, an additonal node server was created to process the request sent by the web app.

 RO Documentation

 1. Colectia de date